webplatform/docs/css/properties/border-image-repeat/index.md

   border-image-repeat: round;
 }

-/* note that round and space have quite limited browser support at the moment */

 .class {
   border-image-repeat: space;
 }

+/* Note that round and space have quite limited browser support at the moment.
+Where limited means non-existent  */

 }}
 }}
 {{Notes_Section}}